open-traits-network/open-traits-network.github.io/.github/ISSUE_TEMPLATE/register-member.md

 ---
 name: Register New Member
-about: Submit a request for new member to be added to Open Trait Network.
+about: Submit a request for new member to be added to Open Traits Network.
 labels: "new member"
 title: "I'd like to join the Open Traits Network"
 assignees: "open-traits-network/editors"
 ---

-Please update the template below and click "Submit" to let us know you'd like to become a member of the Open Trait Network.
+Please update the template below and click "Submit" to let us know you'd like to become a member of the Open Traits Network.
 Please allow for some time for @open-traits-network/editors to review your request.

 ```
 ---